ROOM: A Physics-Based Continuum Robot Simulator for Photorealistic Medical Datasets Generation: Method

 \subsection{Overview}

 ROOM provides a comprehensive simulation framework for generating photorealistic bronchoscopy training data using continuum robots.
-The system consists of four main components: (1) continuum robot modelling with realistic kinematic constraints, (2) physics simulation with calibrated tissue interactions, (3) anatomical reconstruction and trajectory planning, and (4) photorealistic rendering with endoscopic artifacts.
-We describe each component in detail below.
+The system comprises four components: (1) continuum robot modelling with realistic kinematic constraints, (2) physics simulation with calibrated tissue interactions, (3) anatomical reconstruction and trajectory planning, and (4) photorealistic rendering with endoscopic artifacts.
+We describe these components below.